Company logo | Codica

 In today’s world, the number of multi-vendor marketplaces grows rapidly.
 The ecommerce platform is a very profitable business.
-For instance, by 2025, global retail ecommerce sales are projected to surpass a staggering $7 trillion, illustrating the immense growth and potential of the online marketplace.
-Moreover, thanks to modern development tools, building a multi-vendor marketplace became a more straightforward task.
+For instance, by 2028, global retail ecommerce sales are projected to surpass a staggering $6.8 trillion, illustrating the immense growth and potential of the online marketplace.
+Moreover, thanks to modern development tools, building a marketplace became a more straightforward task.

 Nonetheless, multi-vendor marketplaces are usually very complex structures.
 They must be able to make complicated processes convenient and a complex structure understandable for the user.
 With a growing demand for online shopping, we hope our expertise will be a great support for you.